 How do you get plantar fasciitis?

 Plantar fasciitis occurs when the plantar fascia, a ligament along the arch of your foot, is overstretched and damaged.
 As small micro tears occur, your plantar fascia degenerates over time.
 Gaining weight puts more stress on your plantar fascia, putting you at risk for developing plantar fasciitis.
 Runners are also more likely to develop plantar fasciitis, with long-distance runners having the highest risk.
 Regular activities on hard floors, like dancing or aerobics, increase your risk for plantar fasciitis as well.

 People with high arches or flat feet are more likely to develop plantar fasciitis because their feet don’t absorb shock correctly.
 Because of this, the tendons and ligaments are more likely to be inflamed and eventually tear.
 Tight calf muscles can also encourage plantar fasciitis as they stop our feet from moving properly, ultimately straining the plantar fascia.

 How long will it take for plantar fasciitis to go away?

 Everyone experiences plantar fasciitis differently.
 Your healing time depends on the severity of your condition.
 One of the best things you can do for your feet is to rest.
-You can expect plantar fasciitis pain and flare-ups to last between two to three weeks.
-In some cases, pain can last up to six weeks.
-The worst thing you could do for plantar fasciitis is neglect your symptoms.
+The natural history of pain from plantar fasciitis can last up to 24 months.
+The worst thing you could do for plantar fasciitis is to neglect your symptoms.
 Avoiding treatment can make plantar fasciitis symptoms last longer.

 Treat Plantar Fasciitis Today: The Healing Sole